NoLabelSecurity/NetSecCmd-Suite/README.md

 ---

 ## 📘 Overview
-The Network Management Tool is a Windows Batch-based utility designed to simplify and centralize essential network administration and system maintenance tasks.
+The Network Security Command Suite (NetSecCmd-Suite) is a Windows Batch-based utility designed to simplify and centralize essential network administration and system maintenance tasks.
 Through an interactive, menu-driven interface, it allows IT professionals to execute diagnostic, configuration, and monitoring commands quickly — without manually recalling complex syntax.

 This tool is particularly useful for technicians, system administrators, and cybersecurity professionals who need a portable, script-based toolkit for troubleshooting and maintaining Windows systems.